 4. Engage Common Causes: The happiest couples I've known have a common cause.
 Because they share something special, couples with a common cause stand out from the crowd.
 A common cause is an activity that both partners support.
 The cause can be anything from raising children, restoring old houses, exploring new places, dancing, to the relationship itself.
 Because petty complaints and feuds impede a cause, common cause couples tend to avoid these distractions.

-5. Be Mindful of Compatible Opportunities: Couples with objective problem-solving styles have more stable relationships.
+5. Celebrate Compatability: Build on what you are mutually good at doing.
+For example, couples with objective problem-solving styles have more stable relationships.
 When you both work cooperatively to find the best solution to your mutual problems, you are also working to raise your "couple IQ."
-Here's one approach: (1) a solid problem analysis; (2) an agreed-upon, concrete, and achievable goal; (3) a plan for reaching the goal; (4) a sensible way of organizing efforts such as deciding who will do what; and (5) flexible adjustments based on changing conditions.

 6. Show Care, Concern, and Positive Regard: Caring and concern feeds positive regard.
 This combination promotes acceptance.
-Acceptance is like heaven compared to its alternative.
-When you disrespect what your partner stands for and show little consideration for his or her wishes, you fertilize contention.
+Compared to its alternative, acceptance is heavenly.

 8. Maintain Openness and Authenticity: Openness and authenticity cement many great relationships.
-You can let down your guard.
+In an emotionally open relationship, you can let down your guard.
 You feel comfortable sharing your feelings.
 You feel free to defend your position without having to defend yourself.
 You share your vulnerabilities and feelings of love and admiration for your mate.
-When you and your partner feel natural with each other, your thoughts and movements will tend to flow with compatibility feelings.
+When you and your partner feel natural with each other, your thoughts and movements will flow with compatibility feelings.

 9, Give Support When It is Really Wanted: You and your partner both know that you can live on your own.
 Still, you share a mutual sense of dependence without falling into the dependency trap.
-In the dependency trap you think you are a nobody without the other.
+In the dependency trap you think you are a nobody without your mate.
+You must kke the relationship at all costs.
 Free from this trap, you strongly prefer and value the support from your mate.
 You know that your partner feels the same about your contributions to the relationship.
+There is a world of difference between the prison mentality of dependency and the freedom of chosen dependence.

 The ten compatibility secrets take work.
 It's easier to order a Hoodie Footie or a colorful tie than to take initiative to build a psychologically strong relationship.
 Work to build a strong relationship based on loving principles and values and you'll walk through life with your sweetheart with something far more valuable than a Hoodie Footie or a tie as a gift.
 Your love and sex life is likely to feel fuller and dramatically more satisfying.